tokuhirom/kotlin-js-electron-demo/index.md

 ## Remaining tasks...

-- use react with kotlin-js
+- use React with kotlin-js
 - expose node functions to renderer process

 ## See also